nurbxfit/learn/learnGit/README.md

 - reset.

+  - there are 3 type of reset
+    - `git reset --soft <SHA1/TAG>` ; change where the head point to.
+    - `git reset <SHA1/TAG>` ; this default to mixed.
+    - `git reset --hard <SHA1/TAG>` ; this discard our staged file and clean our working directory to be same as that particular commit location.
-  - unlike checkout using `git reset --hard`, we will not checkout into new branch, but instead will remove file from staging, reset current working directory.
+  - unlike checkout using `git reset --hard`, we will not checkout into new branch, but instead will remove file from staging and reset current working directory.
-  - like checout, to reset our working code to particular point, we can use `git reset`
+  - like checkout, to reset our working code to particular point, we can use `git reset`
   - `git reset HEAD` will reset our code to our HEAD (our current commit) incase we make changes in working directory and stage it, but we want to fully revert it.
   - `git reset HEAD^`, append `^` symbol will going back 1 commit before HEAD.
   - `git reset HEAD~2`, will go back 2 commit before HEAD, change 2 with other number.
   - `git reset HEAD@{1}` will undone our reset / mean reset to one HEAD front instead of one HEAD before.
+  - `git reset <SHA1>` will reset to that particular commit id.

+  - when performing `git reset` we can see the log of our actions using `git reflog` command.
+  - this will list all our actions such as `commit`,`checkout`, and `reset`.
+  - this is usefull when we exidently perform a hard reset and wiped out or stages or working direcotry.
+  - when performing `git reset --hard HEAD~2`, our head will point to that below 2 commit, and the top most commit we made be gone from out `git log`.
+  - we can use `<SHA1>` id for our actions from `reflog` to get to the point before we perform reset.

 # Basic Git Logs.